valory-xyz/optimus-quickstart/README.md

 ## Resetting the application

-The project does not yet delete services.
-Therefore we must manually delete them.

-### Deleting deployments

-After building a service, the service deployment will be added to `backend/.operate/services/SERVICE_HASH`.
-This folder must be deleted prior to rebuilding.

 ### Checking for lingering Docker containers

 Ensure that there are no Docker containers left running by the application.